| The main problem was his casual attitude to his internal database.

-Coming as he did from Byrdis in the Kaa Yvanti system, Daave was not realyy all that used to provolves, except for the neochimp teams who competed against him sometimes in the beanstalk races.
-Neochimps also had some alarming habits, and many species of intelligent animals cultivated uncouth behaviour to distinguish themselves from the uptight human races.
+Coming as he did from Byrdis in the Kaa Yvanti system, Daave was not really all that accustomed to provolves, except for the neochimp teams which sometimes competed against his team in the beanstalk races.
+Neochimps also had some alarming habits, and indeed many species of intelligent animals seemed to cultivate uncouth behaviour in order to distinguish themselves from the uptight human races.

 In the final analysis all the mess made by the provolves would be cleared up by recycler bots, so it didn't really matter.
 Daave had seen much worse behaviour by human types since leaving Byrdis... and even the lofty hyperintelligent posthumans liked to shock sometimes ("freaking out the baselines" they called it).
 Let's face it, no matter what you do, you are likely to offend someone, even if you aren't trying to.

 Daave drank his real roofgrown coffee and started to leave, paid his bill with a single thought, then decided to download the walking route to the sub-train station.
 The file refused to load into his badly maintained, Byrdis-designed implant computer, and he had to convert it and compress it as it was far too large to display on his internal mind-screen.